Probing the bubble interior with entanglement entropy and bulk-cone singularities: Theoretical setting and parameter space

-For the purpose of studying bubble geometries, it is interesting to observe that the conditions~\eqref{eq:range_tensions_AdS} are satisfied in the region denoted with $D$ in fig.~\ref{Phase-Diagram}, where the only allowed solution (for any value of the mass parameter $m$) is a collapsing bubble.\footnote{Notice that the definition of region $D$ in the bubble geometries is valid in any dimension, while the range of tensions~\eqref{eq:range_tensions_AdS} was derived for two-dimensional conformal interfaces.
-It would be intriguing to generalize the latter window to bottom-up models of conformal defects in any dimension.} In this region, the physics of the bubble geometry can be understood in terms of a boundary theory where two conformal field theories CFT$_1$ (which corresponds to the bubble interior) and CFT$_2$ (which corresponds to the exterior) are glued across a conformal interface with negligible thickness~\cite{Simidzija:2020ukv}.
+For the purpose of studying bubble geometries, it is interesting to observe that the conditions~\eqref{eq:range_tensions_AdS} are satisfied in the region denoted with $D$ in fig.~\ref{Phase-Diagram}, where the only allowed solution (for any value of the mass parameter $m$) is a collapsing bubble.
+In this region, the physics of the bubble geometry can be understood in terms of a boundary theory where two conformal field theories CFT$_1$ (which corresponds to the bubble interior) and CFT$_2$ (which corresponds to the exterior) are glued across a conformal interface with negligible thickness~\cite{Simidzija:2020ukv}.
 The dual boundary state of CFT$_2$ is created via the action of a quench operator (associated with the specific choice of the interface) on the vacuum $| \psi_1 \rangle $ of CFT$_1$, together with an evolution in Euclidean time which regulates the UV divergences in the energy of the state.
 Schematically, the state of CFT$_2$ at $t=0$ can be built as follows \beq | \psi_2 \rangle=\lim_{\epsilon_1 \to 0} e^{- \epsilon \, H_2} \, \mathcal{Q} \, e^{-\epsilon_1 H_1} | \psi_1 \rangle \, , \eeq where $ \mathcal{Q}$ is the operator which performs the quench, $H_{1,2}$ are the Hamiltonians of CFT$_{1,2}$, and $\epsilon$ is a regulator that makes the energy of $| \psi_2 \rangle$ -- as a state of CFT$_2$ -- finite.\footnote{In the limit $\epsilon \to 0$ with fixed $\l$ and $\kappa$, the black hole's mass scales as $m \propto 1/\epsilon^2$, see Ref.~\cite{Simidzija:2020ukv} for details).} Following the notation introduced by the authors of~\cite{Simidzija:2020ukv}, we will refer to the $t=0$ state in eq.~(\ref{eq:Holo-ween}) as a \textit{Holo-ween quench}.